-PureVPN has been providing VPN services for almost ten years, so it's not surprising that it offers a lengthy list of features: 500 servers in 141 countries, wide protocol support, DNS and IPv6 leak protection, a smart kill switch, five devices allowed and payment via Bitcoin if you need it.
+PureVPN has been providing VPN services for almost 10 years, so it's not surprising that it offers a lengthy list of features: 750 servers in 140+ countries, built-in ad and malware blocking, wide protocol support, DNS and IPv6 leak protection, a smart kill switch, five devices allowed and payment via Bitcoin if you need it.

 - Want to try PureVPN?
 Check out the website here